ILIAS-eLearning/ILIAS/README.md

   renderer output could be processed further.
 * Think about the name source and how a formlet is actually turned into a HTML form.
+* Elaborate representation of input to make it read only and take `$_FILES` into account.